krdecker/P6-feed-reader/README.md

 ### "All Feeds" suite:
 5. Edited the allFeeds variable in *./js/app.js* to make the provided test fail and see how Jasmine visualizes this failure in the application.
-6. Return the allFeeds variable to a passing state.
+6. Returned the allFeeds variable to a passing state.
 7. Wrote a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
 8. Wrote a test that loops through each feed in the allFeeds object and ensures it has a name defined and that the name is not empty.